.home .elementor-element-1b21677 { display: none !important; }

 Conversation Skills Toolkit for Kids

 Teach your child to hold a real conversation with confidence and respect.
-This Conversation Skills Toolkit for kids ages 6 to 14 gives you printable conversation starter cards, ready-to-use scripts, listening and turn-taking practice prompts, and a simple 7-day plan so your child can learn what to say, how to listen, and how to respond politely at home, at school, and at church.
-Built for parents, teachers, and youth leaders who believe manners still matter.
+This complete toolkit for children ages 6–14 includes printable conversation starter cards, ready-to-use scripts, listening and turn-taking practice prompts, and a simple 7-day plan — so your child learns what to say, how to listen, and how to respond politely at home, at school, and at church.
+Built for parents, teachers, and youth leaders who know that good conversation is a skill, not a personality trait.

 Trust + Quick Proof